 Phase: Not available

-- Participants had suppressed viral load levels of less than 37 copies/mL and CD4 counts of less than 200 cells/mm3 during the past 12 months.
+- Participants had suppressed viral load levels of less than 37 copies/mL and CD4 counts of less than 200 cells/mm3 during the 12 months before the study.

 For more details on the studies listed above, see the Health Professional version.